14 min read

 Forums are evolving, not declining.
 Here’s what’s shaping the next generation of community platforms:

-- Integrated communities, forums combined with courses, events, marketplaces, and social feeds in one platform (exactly what WordPress + BuddyPress already enables)
+- Integrated communities: forums combined with courses, events, marketplaces, and social feeds in one platform

-As social media becomes noisier and less trustworthy, people are returning to structured communities where they own their data, control the conversation, and build genuine relationships.
-Online discussion forums are having a renaissance, and the communities that invest in them now will reap the benefits for years.
+As social media becomes noisier and less trustworthy, people are returning to structured communities where they own their data and control the conversation.
+Online discussion forums are having a renaissance, and the communities that invest in them now will carry that advantage for years to come.

 Ready to Build Your Forum?